 (262) 244-6177 EXT.106

 Dr. David J. Goodman is a licensed psychologist with 25 years of professional experience.
 He has provided comprehensive and compassionate counseling since 2006, using a deeply supportive and ever-optimistic approach.
 Dave's style is down-to-earth and approachable.
 He helps his adults, couples and child (down to 6 years-old) clients find direction and meaning in their lives.
-Dave offers tools that clients can use to build self-worth, alleviate anxiety, manage grief and loss, improve mood, and strengthen relationships while recovering from depression, abuses, traumas, addictions (internet, alcohol, drug) and pains of the present and past.
+Dave offers tools that clients can use to build self-worth, alleviate anxiety, manage grief and loss, improve mood, and strengthen relationships while recovering from depression, abuses, traumas, addictions (internet, alcohol, drug, gambling) and pains of the present and past.
 Dr. Goodman also provides marriage and relationship therapy to help couples learn to recreate warm bonds through better communication and deepening their understanding of each other.
 Dr. Goodman earned his PhD at Loyola University of Chicago.
 He loves spending time with his wife and two children, is a committed swimmer and an avid reader.

 AMBER HEARING, LCSW